CreamyG31337/LLM-Micro-Cap-trading-bot/Experiment Details/Prompts.md

 Core Rules
 - Budget discipline: no new capital beyond what is shown.
 Track cash precisely.
-- Execution limits: full shares only.
+- Execution limits: fractional shares supported (Wealthsimple).
 No options, shorting, leverage, margin, or derivatives.
 Long-only.
 - Universe: primarily U.S. micro-caps under 300M market cap unless told otherwise.
 Respect liquidity, average volume, spread, and slippage.
 - Risk control: respect provided stop-loss levels and position sizing.
 Flag any breaches immediately.
 - Cadence: this is the weekly deep research window.
 You may add new names, exit, trim, or add to positions.